wvdlaan/todomvc/README.md

 `state` will cause unneeded rendering for `Footer`.

 [Here](https://github.com/levand/quiescent/blob/master/docs.md#defining-components)
-you can find more documentation on these Quiescent-components.
+you can find more documentation on Quiescent-components.

 ## Changing the UI